Asylum hotel numbers up 8% on last year under Labour, Home Office figures show

 On Tuesday, a judge at the High Court granted Epping Forest District Council a temporary injunction, blocking asylum seekers from being housed at the Bell Hotel in Epping, Essex.

-The latest figures show the number of asylum seekers being housed in Epping Forest District Council area went from 28 at the end of March to 199 at the end of June.
+The latest figures show the number of asylum seekers being housed in hotels in Epping Forest District Council area went from 28 at the end of March to 199 at the end of June.

 Several protests and counter-protests have been held in Epping since a then-resident at the Bell hotel was accused of trying to kiss a teenage girl – charges he denies and which he is due to stand trial for later this month.